alenpragma/docs-mind/docs/Become-A-valodator/Setup-validator-node.md

 BLS Public Keys [ '0x', '0x', '0x', '0x', '0x', '0x' ]
 ```

-if your mind staked successfully you can check your address at validatorSet list
+if your mind staked successfully you can see your address at validatorSet list
 ```shell
 Current validators list [ '0x394089c9A3fD81Ca5E0A9dbc9d1020DfB99C2605',